Energy H-1B Sponsorship Jobs in Wisconsin

 Get Access To All Jobs

-Job Roles in Energy in Wisconsin
+H-1B Energy Job Roles in Wisconsin

-Engineering (Non-Software)44 jobs
+Engineering (Non-Software)21 jobs

-Specialized Engineering32 jobs
+Specialized Engineering12 jobs

-Customer Service & Support26 jobs
+Customer Service & Support8 jobs

-Electrical Engineering17 jobs
+Electrical Engineering7 jobs

-See all 200+ Energy Wisconsin jobs
+See all 51+ Energy H-1B Jobs in Wisconsin

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy Wisconsin roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Energy H-1B Sponsorship Jobs in Wisconsin: Frequently Asked Questions

 Which energy companies in Wisconsin sponsor H-1B visas?

-WEC Energy Group (parent of We Energies and Wisconsin Public Service) and Alliant Energy are the two largest utility employers in Wisconsin with documented H-1B filing histories.
+WEC Energy Group (parent of We Energies and Wisconsin Public Service) and Alliant Energy are the two largest utility employers in Wisconsin with documented H-1B visa filing histories.
 Invenergy, which develops wind and solar projects across the Midwest, also operates in the state.
 Smaller engineering and environmental consulting firms that serve utility clients occasionally sponsor as well, though less consistently than the major utilities.

 Which cities in Wisconsin have the most energy H-1B sponsorship jobs?